joncoons/Manufacturing-Vision-Accelerator-AMD64/Hands-on-Lab/Hands-on-Lab.md

 You can manage this variability through environment variables in the deployment manifest, but the length of the manifest could potentially become an issue, depending on how many cameras are configured.
 The deployment manifest is actually part of the edgeAgent module twin (desired state), and is therefore subject to a 32kb limit for desired/reported states.

-To overcome this limitation, we've created an example python application which leverages flask, jinja2, flask-wtf forms and CosmosDB to create a 'desired-state' artifact for the individual module twin for each camera, which has its own 32kb allocation for 'desired-state.'
+To overcome this limitation, we've created an example python application which leverages flask, jinja2, flask-wtf forms and CosmosDB to create a 'desired-state' artifact for the individual module twin for each camera, which then has its own 32kb allocation for 'desired-state.'

 To set up CosmosDB, in the upper left-hand corner of the Azure Portal, select 'Create a resource,' just as you did to set up the VM.
 On the 'Create a resource' blade, enter 'Azure Cosmos DB' in the search window, and select the 'Create' button.
 In the API option window, selece Core(SQL) as your API choice, and select the 'Create' button.